 On the face of it, Silent Night, Deadly Night looks like a rebranding of the traditional slasher format.

-Instead, the film is structured as a tragedy, as the film spends almost half its run time showing the ways young Billy has been traumatised and tortured into a fragile state where it takes one small catalyst to turn him into a mass murderer.
+Instead, the film is structured as a tragedy, and spends almost half its run time showing the ways young Billy has been traumatised and tortured into a fragile state where it takes one small catalyst to turn him into a mass murderer.

 All the familiar elements are there, but they are the payoff to a long setup establishing the character.